Summer-of-Data/curriculum/README.md

+# Update: November 2021
+Well, just to make a public comment on this ORG & Repo, a whole lot happened this summer!
+Just as I was gearing up in this plan of attack for the summer, I got 3-4 amazing opportunities that came up.
+I got a new job doing research in the HealthTech field; I was solicited to join an amazing research-mapping startup; I got a grant to support research efforts in the UK for some months; and at the end of the summer, I found out I was accepted to a NSF graduate research fellowship.
+This was a great project plan and layout, and who knows if I'll go back to it later.
+I'm really hoping to get into graduate school for the next summer, but come the turn of the year, I may invest heavily again in fleshing out some of these related skills.
+Cheers!

+- - - Original Content below - - -

 # Curriculum and Motivation

 Setting the scope for the "Summer of Data".
 Progress will be documented within the repos of this organization.